 NOTE: For assistance or concerns regarding accessibility of these documents, contact the Communications Bureau at 518-457-8299 or via email at Communications@oasas.ny.gov.

-To improve the lives of New Yorkers by leading a premier system of addiction services through prevention, treatment, recovery.
+To improve the lives of all New Yorkers by leading a comprehensive premier system of addiction services for prevention, treatment, and recovery

 A future where New York State is alcohol safe and free from chemical dependence and compulsive gambling.

 The New York State Office of Alcohol and Substance Abuse Services (OASAS) oversees one of the nation’s largest addiction services systems with more than 1,600 prevention, treatment and recovery programs.
 OASAS treatment programs assist about 100,000 people on any given day and more than 240,000 individuals every year.

 - Provides accessible, cost-effective quality services